JustAnOpossum/Better-Discord-Screen-Share/README.md

 # If you Don't Have A Certificate

-Install the commaind line tool
+Install the commaind line tool.

 ```
 npm install -g letsencrypt-cli@2.x
 ```

-Run this command in the server directory
+Run this command in the server directory.

+By running this command you agree to the Lets Encrypt Terms and Conditions found [here](https://letsencrypt.org/documents/LE-SA-v1.0.1-July-27-2015.pdf)

 ```